 When using the full clinical metadata, we found that it predicted the type of EcB more effectively than our proteomics and metabolomics models.
 Upon inspecting the key features of this model, we observed that MIC values were the most essential features.
 This result is unsurprising, as E. faecium isolates are typically more resistant to ampicillin and vancomycin than E. faecalis.
 Moreover, the MIC values of Enterococcus isolates are not immediately available upon hospital admission and take days to detect using current techniques.
 At the same time, the proteomic and metabolomic profiles can be assessed sooner.
 When we excluded clinical metadata available only after admission, transplant status emerged as a strong predictor of E. faecium or E. faecalis, producing a model with accuracy identical to our proteomics and metabolomics data.
 This finding complements our previous analysis (Supplementary Figure), where we observed that the reduction of our top individual biomarkers was significantly confounded by transplant status.

-Overall, we believe this complementary analysis strengthens our conclusion that, while the proteome and metabolome offer reasonable predictive power for distinguishing E. faecalis from E. faecium infections, they are unlikely to be clinically useful given that much greater accuracy can be achieved through traditional clinical microbiology methods.
+Overall, this complementary analysis strengthens our conclusion that, while the proteome and metabolome offer reasonable predictive power for distinguishing E. faecalis from E. faecium infections, they are unlikely to be clinically useful given that much greater accuracy can be achieved through traditional clinical microbiology methods.
 Additionally, we note that a far simpler model based on transplant status performs just as well.

 Mortality predictions